QuickyBooster/SE357-Pratice-class/Lab1/Lab1.1/question2.md

 - Resource Intensive: Facilitating a brainstorming session effectively may require a facilitator, an ideas recorder, and a proper place and time, which can be resource-intensive.

 2. Card Sorting
-Card sorting is a valuable technique for gathering and organizing requirements, but like any method, it has its potential drawbacks:

 - Limited Stakeholder Representation: Card sorting typically involves a selected group of stakeholders or customers.
 If the selected stakeholders do not represent the full range of end-users, important requirements might be missed.